erickayalarias/Backend-Hackaton/README.md

 You will find in src-folder all the files and folders in order, also some comments in the files.

-* You will see that the file .env its not in .gitignore, because there is no sensitive information in the database but I know that normally the .env file has to be in gitignore also in config file [src/config/config] I check if the .env exists, if it doesn't use the specefied URL.
+* You will see that the file .env its not in .gitignore, because there is no sensitive information in the database but I know that normally the .env file has to be in gitignore also in config file [src/config/config] I check if the .env exists, if it doesn't use the specified URL.

 <p align="center"> LIST OF TASKS DEMANDED</p>

-DONE ✅ Task 1 → Create a developer model that contains the following information: Name, Email, Category ( Front, Back, Mobile, Data), Phone, Days to assist at the MWC ( 28 Feb, 1 -3 Marzo).
+DONE ✅ Task 1 → Create a developer model that contains the following information: Name, Email, Category ( Front, Back, Mobile, Data), Phone, Days to assist at the MWC ( 28 Feb, 1 -3 March).

 DONE ✅ Task 2 → Insert the data of the .json in a Database.
 Link: (https://challenges-asset-files.s3.us-east-2.amazonaws.com/data_sets/mwc22.json).